9 Intro to Linux Administration

 .

-Options or flags modify how the command operates and come between the command and arguments.
+Options or flags modify the command’s operation and come between the command and arguments.
 Flags are denoted by having one or more dashes before them.
 For example, ls

 allows the -l